open-and-sustainable/prismaid/docs/mcp-server.md

 - **File paths are resolved inside the server's own filesystem.** A configuration's `input_directory`, `results_file_name`, and similar paths must refer to paths the server can see.
 When running the container, bind-mount the working directory (for example `-v "$PWD":/work`) and use the mounted paths in the configuration.
 - **API keys come from the environment.** Provider keys placed in the configuration are used as-is; otherwise the standard provider environment variables must be passed into the server process (for example `-e OPENAI_API_KEY`).
+- **Host services are not reachable by default.** The container is network-isolated from the host, so a self-hosted LLM endpoint on the host (for example Ollama on `127.0.0.1:11434`) cannot be reached from the containerized server.
+To reach it, run the container on the host network — `docker run --rm -i --network host -v "$PWD":/work ghcr.io/open-and-sustainable/prismaid-mcp:<version>` — or point the configuration at an endpoint the container can resolve.

+Because of these constraints, a practical pattern is to **use the MCP server to design, validate, and check** (the offline design, RevAIse-record, and conformance tools need none of this setup) and to **run the execution tools with the native binary or a language package on the host**, where local files and services are directly available.
+Configuration authored through the MCP server runs unchanged there.

 ## Use from Go source